frederic-perez/AmE-dictionary/data/wip.md

 __readily__
 __ready room__
 __rebuff__ _v_
+__recapitulate__ _v_
 __recce__ _n_ :two::hammer:
 __reconvene__ _v_
 __recumbent__
 __reductive__ _adj_
+__regulatory body__ _n_ (regulatory agency, regulator, independent agency, independent regulatory agency) A government authority that is responsible for exercising autonomous dominion over some area of human activity in a licensing and regulating capacity.
 __remonstrate__ _v_
 __replica__ _n_
 __ritzy__ _adj_ /RIT-see/ Ritzy is used to describe things that are fancy or stylish in ways that one might consider impressive or showy.